Ford Falcon Cobra

-The Cobra was a limited edition Muscle car of the Ford Falcon released by Ford Australia in 1978.
-It was based on the XC Hardtop (Coupe).
+The Ford Falcon Cobra, released by Ford Australia in 1978, was a limited edition version of the Ford Falcon XC Hardtop.

 History

 In 1978, Ford Australia unveiled plans for an all-new Falcon, dubbed the XD, that would be released in 1979.
 Unlike the current XC, the new model would be offered only as a four-door sedan or station wagon, meaning the two-door XC Hardtops of 1978 would be the last of that design.

 In December 1977 Ford built 13 special order XC Falcon GS Hardtops with VINs beginning JG65TE.
 These cars were specially modified in the P&A (Parts and Accessories) workshop at Ford's Campbellfield factory.
 All vehicles were modified to accord with 'evolution' upgrades that had been approved by CAMS for homologation to Australian Group C touring car racing Falcons ... the changes were mostly designed to enhance race durability; these vehicles, often referred to as "Pre-Cobras", were intended to be raced by teams at Bathurst in 1977.
 The homologation modifications included rear wheel wells that were deepened inboard by 1 inch to accommodate larger racing wheels and tyres, a reverse bonnet scoop to allow the race car engines to draw cool air from the base of the windscreen, twin electric fans that were switchable from the dash (replacing the single engine-driven fan), a front shocker tower brace ("K brace") that stiffened the front end, an idler arm brace, and an aero package including a rear "blade" spoiler (similar to that used on the 2-door Holden Torana A9X) and a front air dam.
 The 13 cars were available in standard body and interior colours and retained the side trim strips, dummy rear brake scoops and unpainted chrome bumpers of the standard GS hardtops.
 The race cars did complete the 1977 Endurance Series in their new specification and then participated in the 1978 ATCC season.